 Ask the Hard Questions

 Would you order your dog groomer through the Wag! app?
 What about your vet?
 Are you kidding?
 Your dog means way more to you than that.
-Before making such a serious decision, you need to know whether the dog groomers or vets are experienced, reputable pet professionals in your community.
+Before making such a serious decision, you need to know whether the dog groomers or vets are experienced, reputable dog professionals in your community.
 You do the research and ask questions.

 So why should it be any different for a dog walker whose service is even more intimate and personal for you than a dog groomer's or vet's?
 Of course not.
-A dog walker is truly solo in your home (your refuge, folks) and caring for your dog (your family, folks) much more often, not every month with a dog groomer or every six months with a vet.
+A dog walker is truly solo in your home (your refuge, folks) and caring for your dog (your family, folks) much more often, not every month like a dog groomer or every six months like a vet.

 Read True Local Stories

-And when you do order a dog walker like they're an Uber driver, and your Uber driver (uh, your dog walker) shows up, the following can happen, which is a verbatim account, with names removed, of a family's Wag! app experience in Hoboken.
+And when you do order a dog walker like they're an Uber driver, and your Uber driver (uh, your dog walker) shows up, the following can happen, which is a verbatim account, with names removed, of a family's Wag! app experience in Hoboken:

 "On our home security cameras, we noticed that the dog walker decided to stay in our apartment well after the walk ended.
 My wife likes to check in on our dog post-walk to see how long it takes him to settle down, and when she noticed he wasn’t in his playpen, she saw the dog walker sitting on a chair and noticed that our bedroom door was open which had been shut.
 We then saw the guy walk through our apartment looking through bags and then sitting on our couch looking through the drawers of our coffee table, casually taking items out and looking at them.
 Then my wife had trouble connecting to one of the cameras.
 The dog walker had unplugged it.
 We have another camera that he mustn't have noticed.
-I virtually turned it towards him and took photos of him sitting on our couch going through our things while our dog sat by his feet.
+I virtually turned it towards him to take shots of him sitting on our couch going through our things while our dog sat by his feet.
 We were able to take photos of him caught in the act, and they were time-stamped.
 This was at least twenty minutes after the walk had ended.
 I didn’t want to call him out through the camera's two-way microphone out of fear that he would have done something irrational to our dog and home.
 So I just called his cell, and once he saw I was calling, he got up, tossed our dog in his playpen and left.
 Thankfully, our dog wasn't hurt and nothing appears to have been stolen, but the incident left us feeling uncomfortable and violated."

 Read the Awful Fine Print